madhavlab/imat/README.md

 ## Usage
-How to use the tool?
+How to setup the tool?

 **Prerequisites**
 - Clone this repository on your local system and setup environment